Devilish

 In Normal mode, each stage has a time limit, which can be extended by collecting a Time Bonus item.
 In Time Trial mode, time counts up instead of down and the player tries to complete the game in the shortest time possible.

 Left and Right move the paddles.
-Up and Down move the top paddle around the screen; it always stays in line with the bottom paddle.
+Up and Down move the top paddle around the screen.
+The top paddle always stays in line with the bottom paddle.
 1 cycles paddle orientations.
 2 changes the speed of the paddles between three speeds (indicated by triangles in the corner of the screen when changed).

 Formations